-Fix a Bootable USB That Does Not Show in the Boot Menu
+Bootable USB Not Showing in Boot Menu

 Guided repair